timescale/docs/_partials/_caggs-types.md

-There are three main types of aggregation: materialized views, continuous aggregates, and real time aggregates.
+There are three main ways to make aggregation easier: materialized views, continuous aggregates, and real time aggregates.

 [Materialized views][pg-materialized views] are a standard PostgreSQL function.
 They are used to cache the result of a complex query so that you can reuse it later on.
 Materialized views do not update regularly, although you can manually refresh them as required.

 [Continuous aggregates][about-caggs] are a Timescale only feature.
-They work in a similar way to a materialized view, but they are refreshed automatically.
-Continuous aggregates update to a set point in time called the materialization threshold, which means that they do not include the most recent data chunk from the underlying hypertable.
+They work in a similar way to a materialized view, but they are refreshed automatically in the background, as new data is added to your database.
+Continuous aggregates are based on hypertables, and you can query them in the same way as you do your other tables.

 [Real time aggregates][real-time-aggs] are a Timescale only feature.
 They are the same as continuous aggregates, but they add the most recent raw data to the